 Why is a Realtor Needed to List Your Home in MLS?

-Being apart of MLS comes some responsibility and credential.
+Being a part of MLS comes some responsibility and credential.
 An individual can’t simply post an “ad” in MLS, like placing an ad in a newspaper.
-MLS requires a real estate broker hold a valid real estate license and keep current with their license.
-MLS also requires being apart of a local real estate board in which the agent practices.
+MLS requires a real estate broker who holds a valid real estate license and is current with their license.
+MLS also requires being a part of a local real estate board in which the agent practices.
 All brokers are to abide by MLS rules and procedures.
-The real estate broker is responsible for the accuracy of the listing,record keeping of listing agreements, and sales documents.
+The real estate broker is responsible for the accuracy of the listing, record keeping of listing agreements, and sales documents.
 You must have an active listing agreement with an agent to be listed in MLS.
-When listing your home for sale, the REALTOR that you work with will be representing and assisting you from start to finish.
+When listing your home for sale, the realtor that you work with will be representing and assisting you from start to finish.
 That agent will be responsible for MLS entry along with any and all changes to the original listing agreement, such as price reductions or changes in terms.

 Flat Fee MLS vs. FSBO

 Our services provide greater exposure than traditional For Sale By Owner (FSBO) marketing services.
-The cost savings can range from good (you pay our flat fee + agent commission) when an agent is involved in the transaction, to great (you pay only our flat fee) when you deal with the buyer directly.
+The cost savings can range from good (you pay our flat fee plus agent commission) when an agent is involved in the transaction, to great (you pay only our flat fee) when you deal with the buyer directly.
 You always retain the right to hire us back to facilitate any offers.
 Listing your home on the MLS not only increases your exposure, it also opens up a large pool of buyers who use real estate agents and generally avoid or do not know about your FSBO listing(s).
-Regardless of the position you are looking to take when selling your home, an Exsell Expert can assist you in your home sale.
+Regardless of the position you are looking to take when selling your home, an Exsell Expert can help you sell your house easier and more efficiently.